A-Kaminer/Machine-Learning-For-Financial-Markets-VIP-Files/VIP-Notebook/Week-1.md

 I also started my notebook today.
 You are reading it right now lol.
 Found a cheat sheet that's pretty helpful.
-[Here](https://www.markdownguide.org/cheat-sheet/)
+[Here](https://www.markdownguide.org/cheat-sheet/) There's also this useful tool for testing markdown locally [here](https://github.com/joeyespo/grip).
+Pretty easy to work with.

 **Total hours today: 3**